zchochul/AliceO2/README.md

 Then, after building part, copy this builded file to directory with AOD file (`cp stage/bin/<your-analysis-file>`).
 You can skip this step (copying) when you use `ninja install` instead of `ninja` or you can use alibuild.

 ### Possible errors
 If upon entering the `~/alice/sw/BUILD/O2Physics-latest-master/O2Physics` you don't see much text you probably don't have `eval "$(direnv hook bash)"` in your ~/.bashrc file.
-Type it there and open new terminal. <br>
+Type it there and open a new terminal. <br>
 In general, in ~/.bashrc you should have following lines: <br>
 `export ALIBUILD_WORK_DIR="$HOME/alice/sw"` <br>
 ``eval "`alienv shell-helper`"`` <br>